dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ### Resources and settings

-Windows Forms projects for .NET Framework typically include other files such as *Properties/Settings.settings* and *Properties/Resources.resx*.
+Windows Forms projects for .NET Framework typically include other files such as *Properties/Settings.settings* and *Properties/Resources.resx* for C# and *My Project/Settings.settings* and *My Project/Resources.resx* in Visual Basic.
 These files, and any *resx* file created for your app besides form *resx* files, would need to be migrated.

 Copy those entries from the old project file into an `<ItemGroup>` element in the new project.
 After you copy the entries, change any `<Compile Include="value">` or `<EmbeddedResource Include="value">` elements to instead use `Update` instead of `Include`.